guibranco/pancake/docs/user-guide/health-checks.md

 ### Run identifier (RID)

-HealthChecks.io allows you to have parallel checks for the same monitor, to handle this, they allow you to send a custom UUID/GUID as the `run id`
+HealthChecks.io allows you to have parallel checks for the same monitor.
+To handle this, they allow you to send a custom UUID/GUID as the `run id`
-To set the `run id` just set a UUID as the second constructor parameter:
+To set the `run id`, just set a UUID as the second constructor parameter:

 ```php
 $healthChecksA = new HealthChecks("your-monitor-token", "00000000-0000-0000-0000-000000000000");